sheltermanager/asm3/doc/manual/publishing.rst

 PetRescue have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
-The system responds to the field names, you can label them anything you want, they must have one of the links to animal records.
+The system responds to the field names, you can label them anything you want, they must be linked to animal records.

 * bestfeature (Text): PetRescue show a tagline at the top of listings.
 By default, this value is set to "Looking for love" on all listings.
 You are allowed 25